All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Considerations for Fibromyalgia Patients

 Fibromyalgia patients often take multiple medications for pain, sleep, and mood management.
 Because tirzepatide slows gastric emptying, the timing and absorption of oral medications may be affected.
-A thorough medication review with your prescribing provider is essential .
+A thorough medication review with your prescribing provider is important .

 Contraindications